 - What RELATIONSHIPS are there between this and other changes?

-An end user or end customer is the direct recipient of product or service.
+- An end-user or end customer is the direct recipient of a product or service.

-A customer is the entity who may or may not have the ability to choose from different products or suppliers.
+- A customer is an entity that may or may not have the ability to choose from different products or suppliers.

-Q30.
-What is the importance of information security policy?
+31. What is the importance of an information security policy?

-Ans.
-The importance of Information security policy is protecting the information and data of the organization from security risks.
+The importance of an Information security policy is protecting the information and data of the organization from security risks.

-Q32.
-What is the difference between service request and incident?
+33. What is the difference between service requests and incidents?

-Q33.
-What are Service portfolio, Service catalog, and service pipeline?
+34. What are the Service portfolio, Service Catalog, and service pipeline?

 - The service portfolio is a complete listing of all the services provided by a service provider across the market and customers.